GEAR COMPARISON

 Curado DC: MicroModule Gearing

-MicroModule gearing uses extremely small, closely spaced gear teeth compared to standard gearing.
+MicroModule gearing uses smaller teeth to increase the number of contact points between the drive gear and pinion gear.
 More teeth in contact at any given moment means smoother power transfer, reduced vibration, and a retrieve feel that experienced crankers describe as "buttery" — a term that's overused, but accurate here.
 Under load, the smoothness is tactile and consistent.
-When you're grinding a 2 oz deep diver back through 18 feet of water for eight hours, that gear feel matters.
+When you're grinding a deep diver back through 18 feet of water for eight hours, that gear feel matters.

 More importantly, MicroModule gearing tends to maintain its smoothness over time.
 The load is distributed across more tooth contact points, reducing per-tooth wear.
 Long-term, this is a durability argument as much as a feel argument.